mrcook/epub_validator/README.md

 ## Future Features

-* Accept directory containing many .epub files for processing.
+* Accept a directory containing many .epub files for processing.
-* Write results to log file.
+* When using the command line, have option to write results to a log file
-* Format "error" output for more intuitive instructions.
+* Format "ERROR" and "WARNING" output for more intuitive instructions.